Esclarmonde de Foix

 I have gone into the Gnostics at some length in order to give some idea of the roots of the Cathar Church of the Holy Spirit which became established in the area north of the Pyrenees known as the Languedoc.
 Like the Gnostics, the Cathars took the dove as the symbol of their teaching – image of the ancient Gnostic church of the Holy Spirit thought to have been derived from the actual teaching of John, the disciple they (the Gnostics) believed to be closest to Jesus.
 John, they believed, had been given a secret teaching which Jesus had not been able to transmit to the other disciples.
 It is interesting that etymologically, the word ‘John’ means ‘carrier of the dove’.
 This teaching was carried in their Secret Book of John.

 The Cathars, like the Gnostics, believed that Christ personified the divine spirit in man and that men and women could redeem themselves from the sleep of ignorance where the principle of darkness ruled their soul.
-As long as they were unaware of the inner dimension of their soul, they would be unable to discover the secret treasure of the spirit or light principle that dwelt hidden within it.
+As long as they were unaware of the inner dimension of their soul, they would be unable to discover the secret treasure of the spirit or light principle that was hidden within it.
 If sought with the devotion of the lover for his beloved, this inner light would deliver the seeker from a state of imprisonment to the experience of eternal life while still living in a physical body.
 This, the Cathars taught, was the real meaning of the resurrection, an experience of awakening to the light of wisdom within.
 Their essential message was: Follow the star of the Holy Spirit, the star that guided the wise men.
 Transform your understanding.
 Recognise that you are a son or daughter of God.
 Free yourself from the principle of darkness by recognising where you are enslaved by the debased values that govern the darkened consciousness of man rather than those that belong to the invisible world of the spirit.
 For the Cathars, like the Gnostics and Pelagius (in the fourth century), the world was imperfect because of human ignorance, not because of original sin.
 God needed man’s help to redeem it by redeeming himself.
 The reward of the quest for enlightenment was the experience of gnosis, or insight into the mystery of his own nature and of Nature as a whole, and of the Hermetic axiom: “As Above, so Below”.
 They believed in reincarnation, were celibate once they had become members of the priesthood and spoke of their Church as “The Cup that gives out manna” and as “The Precious Stone”.
-It is impossible not to connect these images with the Grail.
+It is impossible not to connect these images with the Grail and indeed, the Grail Legends were a cover for the secret teaching that was carried all over Europe by the Troubadours and the Grail itself a "cover" for the Church of the Holy Spirit.

 For a long time, all that could be discovered about the Cathars was drawn from the documents left by the Inquisition which was officially established in the Languedoc in 1233 by the Dominican Order.
 These confessions, like those of the Knights Templar who were destroyed as an Order in France in the early fourteenth century, were wrung from people by horrific torture and the terror of being burned at the stake.
 They give an image of Cathar beliefs which is very much at variance with the image of them I have drawn above.
 If the Cathars had believed the body to be corrupt and the world created by an Evil Principle instead of God, as the confessions suggest, would they have bothered to heal the sick?
 They showed no fear of death, believing as they did in the soul’s immortality and ultimate redemption, but would they have served life as they did if they had believed it to be irredeemably evil?
 Perhaps they simply saw, as we do today, the terrible suffering that is created by man's inhumanity to man and ascribed it to the world being under the control of an evil principle reflected in the institutions of church and state which caused such suffering.
 I think their vision and their dedication is best expressed in these words: “We lead a life hard and wandering.
 We fly from town to town like sheep among wolves.
 We suffer persecution like the Apostles and Martyrs, yet our life is holy and austere.
 These things are not difficult, for we are no longer of this world.”